NextWave2025/Applications-System/DEPLOYMENT.md

-# Guide Platform Deployment Guide
+# NextWave Platform Deployment Guide

-This document provides detailed instructions for deploying the Guide Platform to AWS Elastic Beanstalk.
+This document provides detailed instructions for deploying the NextWave Platform to AWS Elastic Beanstalk.

 ## Prerequisites